Defxult/reactionmenu/README.md

 ---
 * `ButtonsMenu.set_on_timeout(func: object)`
   * Set the function to be called when the menu times out
 ---
+* `ButtonsMenu.set_relay(func: object)`
+  * Set a function to be called with a given set of information when a button is clicked on the menu
+---
 * `await ButtonsMenu.start(*, send_to=None)`
   * Start the menu